conduktor/conduktor-docs/docs/platform/get-started/configuration/ssl-tls-configuration.md

         read_only: true
 ```

-And then from the UI, choose the SSL Authentication method "Keystore file is mounted on the volume" and fill in the required fields
+Then from the UI, choose the SSL Authentication method "Keystore file is mounted on the volume" and fill in the required fields
 ![mtls-5.png](assets/mtls-5.png)